How Foods are Chosen

 Lowfat and sweetened yogurt and kefir; yogurt and kefir from homogenized milk; yogurt and kefir with added vitamins.

-Organic natural sweeteners such as molasses, green stevia leaves and green stevia powder, dehydrated sugar cane juice, malt syrups, coconut sugar, palm sugar, date sugar and sorghum syrup; maple syrup, maple sugar; organic sugar for making kombucha; raw honey, preferably unfiltered.
+Organic natural sweeteners such as molasses, green stevia leaves and green stevia powder, dehydrated sugar cane juice, malt syrups, coconut sugar, palm sugar, date sugar and sorghum syrup; maple syrup, maple sugar; organic sugar for making kombucha; raw, unfiltered honey from hives that are free of pesticides, antibiotics and non-organic sugars.
 (Note: Raw honey should not be given to babies.)

+Raw, unadulterated honey, preferably unfiltered.
 Organic jams made with natural sweeteners, and without ascorbic acid and citric acid.
+Water-extracted pure monk fruit that is not combined with sugar alcohols.

-White sugar, corn syrup, high fructose corn syrup, brown rice syrup, fructose, agave, yacon syrup, imitation syrups, heated honey, concentrated fruit juices, stevia extracts (liquid and powder), artificial sweeteners such as sucralose (Splenda) and aspartame (NutraSweet and Equal), sugar alcohols, such as xylitol; jams made with sugar, ascorbic acid or citric acid.
+White sugar, corn syrup, high fructose corn syrup, brown rice syrup, fructose, agave, yacon syrup, imitation syrups, heated honey, concentrated fruit juices, monk fruit that is not water-extracted, stevia extracts (liquid and powder), artificial sweeteners such as sucralose (Splenda) and aspartame (NutraSweet and Equal), sugar alcohols, such as xylitol; jams made with sugar, ascorbic acid or citric acid.

 Soups & Stocks